pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1263,64,65 Reading

+I continue reading the Security Engineering book, really I need to finish this book, I have a deadline to April 1 to finish this lecture, I don't have desire to continue reading this book, but I need to finish.
+When I finish this book my next goal is finish my RedHat Developer Certification.

 ##### Day 1262 Java 20

 Today I review the new features in Java 20, I have a lot of problems with try to execute the code in IntelliJ, I need to